pat-s/antergos_setup_guide/README.md

 **Last update: March 2018**

-This guide does not claim to be complete and only reflects my personal view on how to setup a working Arch Linux system tailored to data science, R and LaTeX usage.
+This guide does not claim to be complete and only reflects my personal view on how to setup a working Arch Linux system tailored to data science, R and spatial analysis use.
-I you have suggestions for modifications, please open an issue.
+If you have suggestions for modifications, please open an issue :duck:.
+Enjoy Linux! :kissing_smiling_eyes:

 ### Antergos/Arch Linux setup guide tailored towards data science, R and spatial analysis